AnirudhGatech/AnirudhGatech/README.md

-👋 Hello, I'm Anirudh, dedicated and passionate graduate student with a strong affinity for software development and cloud technologies.
+👋 Hello, I'm Anirudh, dedicated and passionate MS CS graduate student in Georgia Institute of Technology with a strong affinity for software development and cloud technologies.
 Through extensive exposure to foundational concepts and their dynamic application across diverse projects, my passion for these fields has flourished.
 I am an avid learner driven by the desire to harness knowledge to tackle real-world industry challenges effectively.
 Actively looking for Summer 2024 internships in US.

 🛠️ I specialize in: